Introduction to Python

 2.2.4.
 Conversion

-You can convert between number types
+Numbers can be converted between types

 n = 5n = float(n)n, type(n)